JonPhoenix/the-davinci-coder/README.md

 * Functional deployment - desktop and mobile
 * Generate Password button to start the process
 * User input validation for both number and type of characters
-* Generated password diplays after ansering all prompts
+* Generated password displays after answering all prompts
 * The new password can be copied using the Copy to clipboard button
 * Polished easy to use application with a personalized name